loveencounterflow/coffeelibre/README.md

 automaton of sorts—to help me allocate spaces and characters in a suitable fashion, so i turned to OpenOffice.

-I quickly found what i always find after opening an OpenOffice application: that its interface is incredibly clunky, ugly, and backwards; that its developers have a propensity to hide functionalities in deeply nested menus, submenus, and subsubsubsmenus, that new versions of it are unlikely to come up with anything new, that it is quite happy to crash any given moment, and that especially OpenOffice Calc is incredibly stupid / stubborn / incapable of doing any consistent formatting (with or without using named styles).
+I quickly found what i always find after opening an OpenOffice application:

+* that its interface is incredibly clunky, ugly, and backwards;
+* that its developers have a propensity to hide functionalities in deeply nested menus, submenus, and subsubsubmenus;
+* that new versions of it are unlikely to come up with anything new;
+* that it's quite happy to crash any given moment, and
+* that (especially Calc) is incredibly stupid / stubborn / incapable of doing any meaningful / consistent formatting (with or without using named styles).

 Lacking alternatives and wanting to get on with my idea, i looked into writing macros for my purpose.
 The thinking was that i needed several different fonts for the Chinese characters alone, as they are spread